Presented by the

 return postage, insurance (if desired) and packaging for mailed pieces (see

-- You must pick up your entry on Sunday, July 14, between
+- Pick up your entry on Sunday, July 13, between

 6:30 and 8 p.m. at Emerald Downs.

-- Any remaining items may be picked up at Emerald Downs
+- Any remaining items can be picked up at Emerald Downs

-administrative offices after 9 a.m. on Monday, July 15.
+administrative offices after 9 a.m. on the Monday following the show.

 of the Equine Art Committee.